AvenL1/academic-website/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: #Co-first Author, *Corresponding Author.
+description: These are the representative publications of the past two five-year periods.
 For an up-to-date citation report and metrics, please visit my Google Scholar profile.
 nav: true
 nav_order: 2
 ---